jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

 mapfile -t instanceARR < <(ls -l /etc)
 ```

 How can we access these variables?
 We can make use of some meta-characters that have new special meanings here.
 First is the *at sign* or ```@``` which allows us to access all of the elements in an array without having to create a loop.
 The line below will print out the entire content of the array.
 The *pound sign* or some people call it a *hash* or *crunch* indicates that we are looking for the length of the array.
 Note the dollar sign before the element to tell the shell interpreter that this is a variables to be rendered.
 Also note the the array elements are encapsulated in ```{ }```--curly braces to prevent the ```[ ]``` square braces from being interpreted as shell meta-characters.
-As usual elements of an array can be accessed by positional parameters.  ```echo Array[0]; echo Array [1]; echo Array[2]```.
+As usual elements of an array can be accessed by positional parameters.  ```echo instanceARR[0]; echo instanceARR [1]; echo instanceARR[2]```.
 Remember that arrays like in C and Java are __0 indexed__.

 ```bash
 echo ${instanceARR[@]}